afrank03/afblog/docs/coding/posts/js-variables-best-practices.md

 In this post I want to share some good practices developers use when they declare variables.
 But before we dove into action, let’s answer one question first.

 ## What is best practice?
 Best practice is pretty much anything that will make your code better, more solid, readable, well structured, scalable and easy to understand.
-But this is very vague description isn’t it.?
+But this is very vague description isn’t it?
 So let me give you a little glimpse of what best practices are, using JavaScript variables as an example.

 ## Naming convention
 Giving a good name to your variable is crucial.
 From how you will name you variables will depend the future of your application code.
 Because it will dictate how easy it is: